scdoshi/django-notifier/docs/index.rst

 Dependecies
 ===========

-django-notifier supports on Django 1.4 and later on Python 2.7 and later.
+django-notifier supports Django 1.4 and later on Python 2.7 and later.
 Earlier versions of Python and Python 3 have not been tested.

 Contents